AlexHochstein1/AlexHochstein1.github.io/_pages/about.md

 * developing UI elements to display a machine's recipe
 * developing UI elements to display the list of enemies in a wave
 * creating a GUI map editor for developers

 &nbsp;

+{% include youtube.html id="U4LsK_02grY" %}

+&nbsp;

+This showcases a core feature of our game: complex networks of conveyor belts.
+I implemented these conveyor belts with a graph algorithm which has optimal time complexity.

+&nbsp;